LEARNAcademy/syllabus/apartment-app/backend/devise.md

-# Rails API with Devise
+# Rails API with Devise and JWT
 #### Overview

 The Apartment Application is a decoupled React and Rails application that allows users to see apartments that are available for rent.
 Users are able to add new apartments to the application.
 However, we want to be protective of our database and not allow just anyone on our site the ability to post data.
 In this project, Apartments can only be created by a valid, logged in user.